zachspang/BeachBusyness/README.md

 * pip install requirements.txt
 * Run main.py and wait a few seconds for program to start up

-* I believe the GUI might not work on Mac but that is untested
+* I believe the GUI will not work on Mac but that is untested

 ## Technologies